 Judy sang John A. Meyer’s “I’d Like To Hate Myself in the Morning” as well as “Have Yourself A Merry Little Christmas” and “The Trolley Song.”
 The latter was sung with the audience.

 Listen to “I’d Like To Hate Myself in the Morning” here:

 Listen to “Have Yourself A Merry Little Christmas” here:

 Listen to “The Trolley Song” here:

-Unfortunately, the show hasn’t survived although there is some silent footage shot from aiming a home movie camera it at a TV set (Garfans are nothing if not creative!).
-Merv Griffin himself stated that the shows from this time person were erased when he moved his show over to CBS-TV.
+Unfortunately, the show hasn’t survived although there is some silent footage shot from aiming a home movie camera at a TV set (Garfans are nothing if not creative!).
+Merv Griffin himself stated that the shows from this time period were erased when he moved his show over to CBS-TV.